 Which one is better?

-The main difference between the two can be noticed when you are moving your sticks rapidly e.g. doing acro moves or bank turns etc. However, there is little to none difference when you are not moving the sticks.
+You can notice the difference between the two more easily when you are moving your sticks rapidly, e.g. when you are doing acro moves or bank turns.
+However, there is little to no difference when you are not moving the sticks.

-It’s been suggested that racers might prefer Error and freestyle pilots might prefer Measurement, anyway, I am sure everyone has a different preference.
+It’s been suggested that racers might prefer Error and freestyle pilots might prefer Measurement, but I am sure everyone has a different preference.

-“Setpoint Weight” in Betaflight is a sliding scale between the two D term methods we mentioned above, so you can have it exactly where you want it between smoothness and responsiveness.
+By raising “Setpoint Weight” in Betaflight can counteract the negative effect caused by D term.
+It’s is basically a sliding scale between the two D term methods mentioned above.

 - Setpoint weight of 1 = error